 The research in the social psychology department is varied, covering many areas in social psychology, from social influence and normative behavior, motivation, social support and health behaviors, and close/romantic relationships.

-The Social Psychology graduate program in the Department of Psychology in the College of Liberal Arts and Social Sciences at the University of Houston is divided into the following research laboratories:
+The Social, Personality, & Health Psychology graduate program in the Department of Psychology in the College of Liberal Arts and Social Sciences at the University of Houston is divided into the following research laboratories:

 - Self, Motivation, and Relationship Theories (SMaRT) Lab Director: C. Raymond Knee

 - Social Influence and Health Behaviors Lab Director: Clayton Neighbors